cr21/EWallet/README.md

 ## Requirements and Goals of the System

 We will design the system with following requirement and design choice.
+We will use Spring Boot, Redis, Apache Kafka, MySQL.

 ### We will build following web service